Find definitions for commonly-used terms in ad technology.

 Ad Choices Icon

 Indicates the platform used for bidding the advertising inventory across multiple ad networks.
 The ad exchange is used by both advertisers as well as publishers since the platform provides a wide variety of advertising inventory.
-For example, Google AdX is an ad exchange.
+For example, DoubleClick™, a subsidiary of Google®, is a prominent Google AdX is an ad exchange.

 An advertising network or ad network is a company that connects advertisers to web sites that want to host advertisements.
 The key function of an ad network is aggregation of ad space supply from publishers and matching it with advertiser demand.